 Within any industry, there is always a side that is not directly involved with customers, but wouldn’t exist if it wasn’t for their skills and discipline.
 From the tech developers of this website, to chefs and cooks in restaurants, to engineers that designed the device you’re reading this with, there is a major separation from customers.

-Bored and high?
+Bored and high

 More than 30 states have legal marijuana programs and plenty of others are working on legalization.
-If you work in politics, government, law enforcement, legal, and many other professional industries, chances are you’re going to be affected by marijuana legalization.
+If you work in politics, government, law enforcement, legal, and many other professions, chances are you’re going to be affected by marijuana legalization.
 It’s your responsibility to learn about the industry, because trust us… Uncle Sam hasn’t got a clue, but we do!